cs4241-21a/a3-persistence/README.markdown

 Your application is required to implement the following functionalities:

-- a `Server`, created using  (no alternatives will be accepted for this assignment)
+- a `Server`, created using express (no alternatives will be accepted for this assignment)
 - a `Results` functionality which shows the entire dataset residing in the server's memory
 - a `Form/Entry` functionality which allows users to add, modify, and delete data items (must be all three!) associated with their user name / account.
 - Use of at least five [Express middleware packages](https://expressjs.com/en/resources/middleware.html).
 Explore!
 One of these five middleware